bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 ### Protection to Node Information

-For any material submitted by applicants participating in the BUMO Community Governance Initiative, the BUMO Foundation will only use it to confirm the applications’ qualifications and rewards.
+For any material submitted by applicants participating in the BUMO Community Governance Program, the BUMO Foundation will only use it to confirm the applications’ qualifications and rewards.
 These materials will not be exposed to the third party or used for other purposes, except the required information that needs to be announced during the campaign or disclosed according to law.

 ### Modification to Node Operation Rules

-The BUMO Community Governance Initiative is initiated by the BUMO Foundation.
+The BUMO Community Governance Program is initiated by the BUMO Foundation.
 The node campaign and operating rules are developed by the BUMO Foundation, and the BUMO Foundation has the right to interpret the rules accordingly.

-After the Community Governance Initiative is completed, the top 3 validating nodes and the top 2 ecological nodes will form the Node Committee.
+After the Community Governance Program is completed, the top 3 validating nodes and the top 2 ecological nodes will form the Node Committee.
 The BUMO Node Committee replaces the BUMO Foundation as the highest authority for the BUMO Public Chain Ecosystem.
 All decisions must be approved by at least 3/5 nodes of the committee.

 ### Legal Jurisdiction

-Disputes arising from the operation of the BUMO Community Governance Initiative are governed by the laws of Singapore and are determined by the Singapore Arbitration Body.
+Disputes arising from the operation of the BUMO Community Governance Program are governed by the laws of Singapore and are determined by the Singapore Arbitration Body.

 ### Other Information